w1llotime/EEG_ML/EEG_basic_notes.md

 ERP - involves presenting stimuli during an EEG recording.
 The brain encodes by concepts in specific brain regions, the 'Jennifer Aniston cells".
 So it makes sense if the brain is surprised.

+## What is an Epoch?
+It refers to the window of time where an EEG signal is recorded.
+It is like a sample of signal.
+Averaging (ERP Analysis): When you average many epochs of the same type (e.g., all epochs where a "relaxed" state occurred), the random, non-event-related brain activity tends to cancel out, leaving behind the consistent, event-related brain responses (known as Event-Related Potentials or ERPs).

+Feature Extraction: For machine learning, epochs provide the individual "samples" or "data points" from which features (like our frequency band power) are extracted.
+Each epoch becomes one row in your feature matrix (X).